flutter/website/src/content/platform-integration/web/faq.md

 This can lead to users using a version of your app that is incompatible with changes that have been deployed to backend services.

-### How do I "bust the web cache" after a deployment and force an app download?
+### How do I clear the web cache after a deployment and force an app download?
 If you wish to defeat these cache headers after each deployment, a common technique is to append a build ID of some sort to the links of your static resources, or update the filenames themselves.